dangazineu/hello-vagrant-eclipse-gradle/README.md

 ```
 vagrant up
 ```
-Then for the command execution to complete.
+Then wait for the command execution to complete.
 This will download a Vagrant box and initialize it in Virtualbox.
 Once the VM is up, Vagrant will connect through SSH and execute two commands:
 ```
 #generates Eclipse project files in the mounted /vagrant folder